christianreiser/EEG_analysis/README.md

 If I would also reduce the 26ms screen delay, the numbers match surprisingly well.

-The next plot shows peak amplitude of the distractor vs amplitude of the target.
+The next plot shows the peak amplitude of the distractor vs the amplitude of the target.
 Note that most points are below the first bisector.
-Since the x axis is about target and y about distractor, this indicates that most target peaks are stronger than distractor peaks.
+Since the x-axis is about target and y about distractor, this indicates that most target peaks are stronger than distractor peaks.
 ![peak_amplitude_distractor_vs_target](./intersubject_results/peak_amplitude_distractor_vs_target.png)

-I plotted the same visulization again, but this time for the timepoint of the peak instead of amplitude:
+I plotted the same visualization again, but this time for the time point of the peak instead of amplitude:
 ![time_of_peak_distractor_vs_target](./intersubject_results/time_of_peak_distractor_vs_target.png)
-The result looks similar: Most points are below the first bisector, indicating target peaks occure later than distractor peaks.
+The result looks similar: Most points are below the first bisector, indicating target peaks occur later than distractor peaks.

-The next plot visualizes extrema, quartiles and mean for the time of the peak of target, distractore evokeds and the difference.
+The next plot visualizes extrema, quartiles, and mean for the time of the peak of target, distractor evoked, and the difference.
 The difference seems to be relatively small.
 I wonder if the difference is significant.
 I will test that later on.
 ![time_of_peak_distractor_vs_target](./intersubject_results/time_boxplot.png)